 Fortunately for customers, times have changed.
 Alas, BT hasn't changed quite so fast.
 And now it might be too late for this increasingly embattled former monopoly to survive alone.

 It's been a bad couple of months for British Telecommunications Plc.
 Since Christmas, its shares have fallen by a third, from £15 to £10, and last month it committed itself to shedding 10 per cent of its management because of falling profits.
-The job cuts were a response to a 16 per cent slump in profits, blamed on falling margins in UK fixed line calls, a falling share of internet call revenues, and the high cost of connecting fixed lines to mobile calls.
+The job cuts were a response to a 16 per cent slump in profits, blamed on falling margins in UK fixed-line calls, a falling share of internet call revenue, and the high cost of connecting fixed lines to mobile calls.

 Not exactly a good sign when the telecoms sector can seem to do no wrong, and most of its rivals aren't cutting staff, but struggling to recruit enough.